-- Commitment towards compliance and adherence to all applicable laws pertaining to human rights - Protection against sexual harassment at the workplace - Providing a healthy and safe work environment - Encourage formation of various committees that have representation from the workforce and make suggestions on measures to improve working conditions in the Company - Committed to ensure continuous upgradation of the skills and competence of employees

-- · Well-being of employees - Reporting human rights violations the same with the business associates/partners like suppliers, contractors, etc. During the current reporting period, there were no complaints relating to child labour, forced labour, involuntary labour at SRF.
+- Commitment towards compliance and adherence to all applicable laws pertaining to human rights - Protection against sexual harassment at the workplace - Providing a healthy and safe work environment - Encourage formation of various committees that have representation from the workforce and make suggestions on measures to improve working conditions in the Company - Committed to ensure continuous upgradation of the skills and competence of employees or compulsory labour across all units and discourages the same with the business associates/partners like suppliers, contractors, etc. During the current reporting period, there were no complaints relating to child labour, forced labour, involuntary labour at SRF.
 However, there were three complaints related to sexual harassment which were duly resolved.
 There are no outstanding complaints at the end of the financial year.